Skip to content

 • strawberry.png screen shot

-Then add the following code before the draw() function which creates a list that contains an Actor for each of the possible fruits we will display:
+Then add the following code before the call to pgzrun.go()function which creates a list that contains an Actor for each of the possible fruits we will display:

 fruits = [